Ukrainians in Belarus

 белорусские украинцы, byelorusskiye ukraintsy) comprise one of the largest ethnic minorities in Belarus, making up 1.7% of the population as of the 2009 census at 158,723 people.
 The largest concentration of Ukrainians is in Brest Region, where they make up 2.9% of the population.
 The largest share of Ukrainians in the country was recorded in Kamieniets, Brest, Kobryn, and Zhabinka districts.

 History

-Often, ethnic Ukrainians living in the territory of modern-day Belarus are singled out as a separate group.
-However, due to the cultural proximity and similarity of Belarusians and Ukrainians, difficulties arise in drawing ethnic boundaries between the two.

 The majority of Ukrainians living in Belarus today are descendants of migrants from Ukraine, occurring due to the fact that Ukraine and Belarus were for centuries part of the same state.
 It is also known that many Zaporozhian Cossacks settled in the Dnieper region in the 17th century.
 The last significant wave of immigrants from Ukraine arrived in Belarus during the Soviet Union.

+Ethnic Ukrainians living in the territory of modern-day Belarus are often singled out as a separate group.
+However, due to the cultural proximity and similarity of Belarusians and Ukrainians, difficulties arise in drawing ethnic boundaries between the two.
 For many years, Belarusians and Ukrainians were not separated in documents.
 The identification of the two peoples took place, as a rule, on the basis of common religion (Eastern Orthodox and Greek Catholic Christianity) and under the common name of Ruthenians, Tutejszy, or Poleshuks.